EnterpriseDB/tpa/docs/src/tower.md

 Add a Project in AAP using the git repository as source.
 Set default EE to use tpa provided image.

 !!!
-Note on project options
+Note project options

     Use of `Update Revision on Launch` is strongly suggested to ensure changes are correctly synced before running a job.

     `Allow Branch Override` is required when trying to use multiple inventory with a single project.

 #### Inventory

 Add an empty inventory, use the project as an external source to populate it using `inventory/00-cluster_name` as inventory file.

 !!!
-Note on inventory options
+Note inventory options

     Use of `Overwrite local groups and hosts from remote inventory source` is strongly suggested to ensure changes are correctly synced.

     `Overwrite local variables from remote inventory source` is also suggested when not setting additionnal variables outside TPA's control in AAP.

 #### Credentials